 M.A. in Theory and Research

-The M.A. in Communication Studies theory and Research is intended to qualify the student to assume a variety of professional roles in educational, industrial, and government institutions; teach the subject matter at the college level; or undertake advanced training toward a doctorate in Communication Studies.
+The M.A. in Communication Studies with an emphasis in Theory and Research is intended to qualify the student to assume a variety of professional roles in educational, industrial, and government institutions; teach the subject matter at the college level; or undertake advanced training toward a doctorate in Communication Studies.
 Students who are accepted into the M.A. program in Communication Studies with an emphasis in Theory and Research are awarded an assistantship.